yychiang/UCI-HAR-Dataset/README.md

 * 4. Appropriately labels the data set with descriptive variable names.
 * 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In order to explain the script clearly, we devide it into 8 parts as below.
 ## Part 1: Loading the features file.
 ## Part 2: Extracts only the measurements on the mean and standard deviation
 ## Part 3: Loading the activity_labels.txt